opnfv/doctor/docs/development/overview/testing.rst

 You need to install OpenStack and other OPNFV components except Doctor Sample Inspector, Sample Monitor and Sample Consumer, as these will be launched in this script.
-You are encouraged to use OPNFV offcial installers, but you can also deploy all components with other installers such as devstack or manual operation.
+You are encouraged to use OPNFV official installers, but you can also deploy all components with other installers such as devstack or manual operation.
 In those cases, the versions of all components shall be matched with the versions of them in OPNFV specific release.